JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_extension.md

 ### `name`
 {#intellijPlatform-pluginConfiguration-name}

-The plugin's display name, visible to users (Title Case).
+The plugin's display name, visible to users.
+It should use Title Case.

 The provided value is used to populate the [`<name>`](plugin_configuration_file.md#idea-plugin__name) element.